Free shipping on orders over 50€ up to 500g

 Diamond, Sapphire, Emerald and Ruby

-Metal tool that allows you to engrave a pattern on metal, wood or leather.
-The hallmark also designates the tool for marking precious metals: the maker's mark, the responsibility mark and the guarantee mark.
+Metal tool used to engrave a pattern on metal, wood or leather.
+The hallmark also designates the tool used to mark precious metals: the master hallmark, the responsibility hallmark and the guarantee hallmark.

 Pyrography